Interactive Multimedia Report (IMR)

 The rendered report included in the DiagnosticReport resource may be referenced by a URL.
 The rendered report itself may also include hyperlinks for image references.
 It is recommended for any deployment to have network configurations that only allow trusted known clients (e.g., by IP address or subnet) to access the hyperlinks.

-The Rendered Report Readers should verify if these URLs are legitimate and from a trusted source, minimizing the chance of phishing attack and executing malicious scripts embedded inside a report.
+The Rendered Report Readers SHOULD verify if these URLs are legitimate and from a trusted source, minimizing the chance of phishing attack and executing malicious scripts embedded inside a report.

 1:52.6 IMR Cross-Profile Considerations